Structured Anticipation: How to Anticipate Strategic Threats to Survival

 This article has been adapted from their introduction to Survive and Thrive: Winning Against Strategic Threats to Your Business

-— a collection of perspectives from the Rotman School’s world-renowned Strategic Management faculty, published in September 2017 — and originally appeared in the Creative Destruction issue (Winter 2018)
+— a collection of perspectives from the Rotman School’s world-renowned Strategic Management faculty, published in September 2017 — and appeared in the Winter 2018 issue

 Share this article: